 It’s more common in zoom lenses because they contain a larger number of individual lens elements.

-Sometimes the source of the glare will be apparent, as when the sun is behind your subject.
+Sometimes the source of the glare will be apparent, like when the sun is behind your subject.
 This happens more frequently in the mornings and late afternoon when the sun is low in the sky.

 Reflected light causing camera glare can be more challenging to detect and deal with.
 It does not always cause haziness or lens flare.
 It can be a bright reflection of someone’s glasses or a window in the background.